ongyx/sandboxrepo/README.md

 # Sandbox Repository
-Repository for various Python Index Packages and sandman (Sandboxed Package Manager).
+Repository for various Python Index Packages and spm (Sandboxed Package Manager).
 This is a special repo in that it supports *nix-In-A-Box apps, like LibTerm and OpenTerm.
 The tool used to download packages from this repo will be similar to apt, using a Release file.
 This repo is still work in progress, so *use at your own risk.*

-(The sandman CLI code itself is under the GPLv3 license for all purposes.)
+(The spm CLI code itself is under the GPLv3 license for all purposes.)

 ## Why sandman?
 I wanted to try to integrate pip into Libterm by running the default install script, but it does not work by itself.
 So, I started this repo to host packages that I modified to work in Libterm.
-The main inspiration of sandman was [StaSh](https://github.com/ywangd/stash).
+The main inspiration of spm was [StaSh](https://github.com/ywangd/stash).

 # - Installation (WIP, not ready yet) -